 Cruise ships dock at the Cau Da Port pier. very close to some shops and the Oceanographic Museum.

 The city of Nha Trang city is 7 miles from the pier.
 Taxis and trishaws are generally available outside the port gate.
-A free shuttle is usually offered.
+A small taxi is about 100.000 Dong one way.

 Printable map to take along.